Access to information and privacy

 Completed access to information requests

-The summaries of the completed access to information requests for Public Works and Government Services Canada are available on the Open Government portal.
+The summaries of the completed access to information requests for Public Services and Procurement Canada are available on the Open Government portal.
 While the summaries are available in both official languages, the responsive records are only available in the language in which they were originally created and in the form that they were released under the Access to Information Act.

 Please note that the following requests are not included:

-- requests that were abandoned by the requester; and,
+- requests that were abandoned by the requester

 If you wish to informally obtain a copy of the records released in response to these requests, contact access to information and privacy or consult the section on how to make an informal request for records.